Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-We are going to create a useful data export utility with the GetRows() method of the Recordset Object.
-The GetRows method is used for loading the entire set of data from the table into memory in a doubly dimensioned Variant Array with a single statement.
+We will create a useful data export utility with the GetRows() method of the Recordset Object.
+The GetRows method is used to load the entire set of data from the table into memory as a doubly dimensioned Variant Array with a single statement.
 Let us try it with an example to see how this is done.
-An image of a sample table is given below and we will see how this will look like in memory when loaded with the help of the GetRows() method of the Recordset Object:
+An image of a sample table is given below, and we will see what this will look like in memory when loaded with the help of the GetRows() method of the Recordset Object:

 Table: Employees